kit-clj/kit-clj.github.io/resources/md/guestbook.md

 </div>
 ```

-As you can see above, we use a `for` iterator to walk the messages.
+As you can see above, we use a `for` iterator to walk through the messages.
 Since each message is a map with the message, name, and timestamp keys, we can access them by name.

 Finally, we'll create a form to allow users to submit their messages.
 We'll populate the name and message values if they're supplied and render any errors associated with them.
 Note that the forms also uses the `csrf-field` tag that's required for cross-site request forgery protection.